 5. Next, fold in the almond flour, oat flour, pink salt, baking powder, baking soda, and chocolate chips.
-Optional: Melt 1 Tbs chocolate chips with ¼ tsp coconut oil and mix into the brownie batter.
-Batter will be thick!
+Optional: Melt 1 Tbs. chocolate chips with ¼ tsp. coconut oil and mix into the brownie batter.
+The batter will be thick!

-6. Pour brownie batter into parchment-lined baking dish and top with raspberries or any berry of choice (fresh or frozen).
-Top with additional chocolate if desired too)
+6. Pour brownie batter into a parchment-lined baking dish and top with raspberries or any berry of choice (fresh or frozen).
+Top with additional chocolate if desired too.

 7. Bake at 350 F. for 35-40 minutes until the top of the brownies are set and a toothpick comes out with a little fudginess.

-8. Allow to cool for 10-20 minutes.
+8. Cool for 10-20 minutes.
 They will retain shape better when cooled completely, but straight out of the oven are gooey and delicious!
-Serve with dairy-free ice cream or coconut whipped cream!
+Serve with dairy-free ice cream or coconut whipped cream.
 Store in an airtight container in the fridge for up to a week.

 This recipe makes 9 smaller-sized brownies.
 I used a 2-quart size baking dish and just didn’t use the whole dish for the brownie batter.
 It filled half of the pan and the other half I just left empty.
 This ensured that I would still get a thick brownie.
 So feel free to use whatever size baking dish you have.
 Just note that the thickness of the brownies might change the bake time.